metalnow/NerdMiner_v2/README.md

 1. Goto bin folder
 1. Run 'flash to device.bat'

+#### developer build
+Complicated way to flash firmware.
+Build your own miner using the developer tool:

+1. Get a LilyGO T-QT
+1. Download this repository
+1. Install visual studio classic and platform.io plugin
+1. Plug your board
+1. Build and Upload

 ### Update firmware
 Update NerdMiner firmware following same flashing steps but only adding 0x10000_firmware file.